EUCAIM/Glossary/2-Glossary.md

 ### Data User-Researcher

 Data Users, as for example clinicians, who typically request data to conduct studies, research, or analysis with the intention of generating new knowledge in the field of medicine and publishing the findings.
 Their focus is on discovering new insights, patterns, or trends in the data, and their work often contributes to academic or scientific research.
-Data Users may require specialised access to certain datasets or tools that enable complex data analysis
+Data Users may require specialised access to certain datasets or tools that enable complex data analysis.

 ### Data Warehouse